 Workato

 Workato is an enterprise automation solution that allows users to connect enterprise applications.
-You can configure connections using Workato recipes—a set of instructions that controls the automation of complex workflows.
+You can configure connections using Workato recipes, a set of instructions that controls the automation of complex workflows.

 Exalate

-Exalate is an iPaaS solution that is perfect for bi-directionally syncing two service desk platforms.
-Supported platforms include Jira (Service Management), Zendesk, Freshdesk, ServiceDesk Plus, and ServiceNow.
-Other supported services include Salesforce, Azure DevOps, GitHub, and more.
+Exalate is an iPaaS solution designed for bidirectional synchronization between service desk platforms.
+Supported platforms include Jira (Cloud and Service Management), Zendesk, Freshdesk, Freshservice, ServiceDesk Plus, ServiceNow, Salesforce, Azure DevOps, Azure DevOps Server, Asana, GitHub, and custom connectors for proprietary systems.

 Jitterbit